lsrodri/nukebeta/README.md

 Simple speech recognition and synthesis chat using node and sockets.io.

-APIs are not available on some browser, but tested and working on Chrome.
+APIs are not available on some browsers, but this code is tested as working on Chrome 66.